SQL Server 2005: Automating Database Movement

 - If the step that failed is one of the â€œExecute SQLâ€ tasks, paste the code into SQL Server Management Studio (SSMS), change the output to â€œTEXTâ€ and run it for a better error message.
 Did that help?

-One comment on “SQL Server 2005: Automating Database Movement”
+One Response to “SQL Server 2005: Automating Database Movement”